 And if you’re feeling signs of trouble in spite of taking precautions, don’t delay.
 Call 911 to get help right away.

-Mark D. Etter, M.D., is board-certified in internal medicine, cardiovascular disease, and nuclear cardiology and has been published in the Journal of the Pennsylvania Academy of Science and the American Journal of Physiology.
+Mark D. Etter, MD, FACC, is a physician with The Heart Group of Lancaster General Health.
 A Lancaster native, he earned his medical degree from The Pennsylvania State University College of Medicine.
 He was an intern and resident at the University of Rochester's Strong Memorial Hospital and a fellow in cardiology at the University of Pittsburgh Medical College Presbyterian Hospital.